heptarch/heptarch.github.io/drafts/cone.md

 </span>

 SAGREDO. <span style="padding-left: 40px; display:block">
-Though in some cases a bad marriage. (*A pause.*) Pray friends, can you confine yourselves for a moment to Galileo's observation of Jupiter?
+Though in some cases it is a bad marriage. (*A pause.*) Pray friends, can you confine yourselves for a moment to Galileo's observation of Jupiter?
 I would be enlightened.
 </span>

 ## X. <a href="#toc">Exam</a><a id="sec-10" name="sec-10"></a>